nicolasjulioflores/calculus-reasoner/README.md

 # calculus-reasoner

+## Mar 3
+Our special extension is that we can reduce a wide range of expressions (using the Transform rules).
+For example, all the examples that we have provided (run using the approach shown below) will be reduced as much as they possibly can.

+We'd like to get your feedback on anything that we should change before the final submission.

 ## Feb 27

 We have included some more examples of problems we're able to solve.
 Use same method as below.